I’m about to tell you about a little city. It seemed small, but it was big enough to attract the attention of a great king.

 Take heed that ye do not your alms before men, to be seen of them: otherwise ye have no reward of your Father which is in heaven.Matthew 6:1

-The experience of the little city and the poor wise man give us some
+As already noted, the experience of the little city and the poor wise man give us some…

 The Preacher of Ecclesiastes takes a moment to reflect on the little city’s lesson.
 He said,